 Dublin, the capital of the Republic of Ireland Irland, Dublin , rebelled against Britain in 1916 and had to pay a terrible price for it.
 The Romans had never succeeded in incorporating the island which they called Hibernia into their empire.
 Here, however, a Christianity based on monasteries which in times of Rome's impotence began to bring the christian belief to the West and the center of Europe through its religious messengers which can still be found today in our calendar through the names Patrizius or Gallus.
 Patrick, who himself came from the Roman province of Britannia as a Christian slave, baptized numerous kinglets of pagan Celtic tribes and thus also added their subjects to Christian Europe.
 Today he is the national saint of Ireland.

 The facades of these elongated residential buildings are very, very simple in their plain symmetrical structure.
 They are brick buildings, sometimes with bright plaster.
 The basement can be reached through a ditch from the outside.
 Steps lead to the front doors.
 At that time between the 18th and the beginning of the 19th century, the style of classicism prevailed in Europe.
-In England, too, the Baroque of Christopher Wren was replaced by such a shift towards the architecture and lines of the ancient Roman and Greek classical age, which is called Neoclassicism in England.
+In England, too, the Baroque of Christopher Wren was replaced by such a shift towards the architecture and lines of the ancient Roman and Greek classical age, called Neoclassicism in England.

-An architectural feature of Dublin are the doors of long-term residential buildings, called Georgian Front Doors, which have become a special and also tourist marketed symbol of Ireland's capital.
-They come from a time that is one of the most glamorous in Dublin, namely when the United Kingdom 1714-1837 was governed by kings from the House of the elector of Brunswick-Lüneburg or kings of Hanover in a personal union.
+An architectural feature of Dublin are the doors of long-term residential buildings, called Georgian Front Doors, which have become a special and also touristic marketed symbol of Ireland's capital.
+They come from a time that is one of the most glamorous in Dublin, when the United Kingdom 1714-1837 was governed by kings from the House of the elector of Brunswick-Lüneburg or kings of Hanover in a personal union.
 Four rulers of these wore the name Georg / George, among which especially George IV. excelled.
-Under his rule, Dublin experienced its most glorious time, in which also the buildings, which one enters through these special front doors, developed.
+Under his rule, Dublin experienced its most glorious time, in which also the buildings which one enters through these special front doors, developed.
 These all follow the same construction scheme and identical proportions, but in color and small details they are structural individuals for themselves.

 The portal is lined by two pilasters, which mostly have an ionic capital and a figural textured epistyle as an upper doorframe.